fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-patient-intro.md

 to limit the amount of information that is being shared with FHIR apps.
 Some privacy aware systems do not share names or any demographic information by default.

-##### Times
+##### Time of Death

-Both time of birth and time of death SHOULD be recorded with the time component, if known.
+Time of death SHOULD be recorded with the time component, if known.
 If the time of day is not known, the date SHALL be recorded as a date only, without the time component.

 #### Use of non-disclosure information